Impeachment Trial Recap: Hours Of Q&A But Still No Clarity On New Witnesses

 That raises the stakes for Bolton to appear himself, or for senators to get access to the manuscript — if they can reach some kind of accommodation among themselves.

-House impeachment manager Rep. Adam Schiff, D-Calif., warned Senators that he thought the White House was trying to stonewall them the way he said it already had the House.
+House impeachment manager Rep. Adam Schiff, D-Calif., warned Senators that he believed the White House is trying to stonewall them the way he argues it already has the House.

 Resolving issues over witnesses needn't take unduly long, he said, among other reasons because senators already have U.S. Chief Justice John Roberts presiding over the proceedings.
 Schiff said he trusts Roberts to adjudicate questions of witnesses and process — and quickly.

-The bottom line, Schiff said, is to bring evidence into the process to make it legitimate.
+The bottom line, Schiff said, is to bring all relevant evidence into the process to make it legitimate.

 "You can't have a fair trial without witnesses," he said.